kibeth2011/PowerBI-Projects/AdventureWorks-Multi-Table-Sales-Dashboard/README.md

-# AdventureWorks Executive Sales Analysis Using Power BI (2018–2021)
+# AdventureWorks Executive Sales Analysis Using Power BI

 ## Project Overview
-This Power BI dashboard analyzes AdventureWorks sales data using a multi-table data model.
+This Power BI dashboard analyzes AdventureWorks sales data from 2018 to 2021 using a multi-table data model.
 The project demonstrates data modeling, relationship management, DAX measures, and interactive dashboard design to provide insights into sales performance, product performance, reseller contributions, and geographic distribution of sales.

 ## Business Questions
 1. What is the total sales revenue generated?